SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

                 return poetrySlams;
             }

-            // The requested columns include some of the enriched fields so we do add the corresponding data
+            // The requested columns include some of the enriched fields, so we do add the corresponding data

             // SAP Business One
             // Check and read SAP Business One purchase order data